-The response to and recovery from both planned and unplanned service disruptions will be managed using Business Continuity Plans.
-These plans may be used independently or in conjunction with the York Region Emergency Plan as circumstances and direction dictates.
+Business continuity plans manage the response to and recovery from both planned and unplanned service disruptions.
+Business continuity plans are reviewed annually and may be used independently or in conjunction with the York Region Emergency Plan, as circumstances and direction dictate.